melisazatta/1e-pf-zatta/README.md

 Create, modify, delete, and change roles of users.

 ## User:
-Create, modify, and view student's details.
+Create and view student's details.
-View course's details.
+Create and view course's details.
 Create or delete an enrollment.

 ## Credentials: